Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/README.md

 - make the domains, servers, code, data, and standards visible
 - show that there is already active stewardship and continuity responsibility
-- explain why the real task is stabilization, documentation, and institutionalization
+- explain why the real task is stabilization, documentation, and stronger institutional support

 ## Supporting briefs